Eligibility criteria and frequently asked questions

 How much does this service cost?

-Firstly, there is an application fee of £132.30 to receive an estimate.
+There is an initial and non-refundable application fee of £140.00 to process the application and receive an estimate.

 What is the average cost of a vehicle crossing?